amonfire/libreCMC/docs/Bridge_Mode.md

 2).
 LibreCMC does not actually have a bridge mode, but the same effect is achievable with two easy steps.

-1. Add the LAN ethernet port to the LAN bridge interface
+1. Add the WAN ethernet port to the LAN bridge interface
 2. Set the DHCP server to ignore the LAN interface

 ## Adjust the LAN bridge interface